MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Data latency for auto attendant and call queue analytics

-Data is typically available within 30 minutes of the call completing; however, there are occasions where it may take several hours for data to appear.
+The data is usually available within 30 minutes of the call being completed, but there are cases where it can take several hours for the data to appear.

 You'll have to refresh the data to see any new data.